Nedinator/rbbt/README.md

 - [x] Currently /stats/:id loads referers whether you're logged in on the owner account or not.
 - [x] Customize toasts for errors and success messages
 - [x] Setup middleware for dashboard and retrieve URLs associated with user
-- [ ] Found a bug with the stats.html page.
+- [x] Found a bug with the stats.html page.
 When you search for the link it works fine but going from dashboard uses the wrong url for the link to the short url.
 I think I may just change this to a button that copies the link to the clipboard.
-- [ ] Self review here before i continue on; I need to check naming conventions and make sure everything is consistent.
-Also a DRY check.
-- [ ] Decide on a way to display analytics
+    - [ ] I've finished changing stats but now I want to display toasts instead of alerts.
+- [x] Decided on server side for graphs.
-    - [ ] I have to decide whether static and server-side with go or dynamic and client-side with JS
+    - [x] I have to decide whether static and server-side with go or dynamic and client-side with JS
 - [ ] Signed up user upgrades
     - [ ] Custom short URLs
     - [ ] Custom referer data
+        - [ ] Custom tags
     - [ ] Delete URLs
-- [ ] Look into embedding templates into the binary for building
+- [ ] Look into embedding templates into the binary for building and deploying
+- [ ] Redo the home page.
+Finally add screenshots and more details.
+- [ ] Self review once finished; I need to check naming conventions and make sure everything is consistent.
+Also a DRY check.

 ## Setup